 - Increasingly willing to make mobile purchases (45% of ecommerce will be mobile by 2020)

-- Skeptical and tired of traditional advertising methods and channels (84% of millennials don’t trust traditional, impersonal and generic advertising)
+- Skeptical and tired of traditional digital advertising methods and channels (84% of millennials don’t trust traditional, impersonal and generic advertising)

 - Rely on influencer marketing and online reviews/recommendations (53% use mobile devices to look up products before purchasing)

 - Increasingly engage in brand advocacy and share their experiences with products online (44% of millennials are willing to share positive experiences with products and brands on social media in exchange for rewards)